makeabilitylab/physcomp/pages/tutorials/basics/led-fade.md

 **SIDE NOTE:**

 The Arduino Uno, Leonardo, Nano, Mega, and many other Arduino boards do not actually provide true analog output via a digital-to-analog converter (DAC).
 Instead, they use a method called Pulse-Width Modulation (PWM) to emulate analog output.
-For most purposes—like changing the brightness of an LED or controlling the speed of a motor—this won't matter; however, if you want to output a high-frequency sinusoidal waveform, like playing music, then you'll need to either find an Arduino micro-controller with a built-in DAC (like the Due) or connect your Uno to an external board.
+For most purposes—like changing the brightness of an LED or controlling the speed of a motor—this won't matter; however, if you want to output a high-frequency sinusoidal waveform, like playing music, then you'll need to either find an Arduino micro-controller with a built-in DAC (like the [Due](https://store.arduino.cc/usa/due); see this [SimpleAudioPlayer](https://www.arduino.cc/en/Tutorial/SimpleAudioPlayer) official Arduino Tutorial) or connect your Uno to an external board (like this [SparkFun MP3 Player Shield](https://learn.sparkfun.com/tutorials/mp3-player-shield-hookup-guide-v15/all)).

 ---